 The evolution of the smartphone has allowed everyday men and women to capture special moments, events, birthdays and more.
 As smartphones get better, you can take some photos which are perfect for uploading easily to social networks, or for texting to your friends and family.

 Time passes so quickly, so make use of the camera on your smartphone, and capture those early memories of your baby as they grow.
+In episode 25 of the Photographs in a Shoebox Podcast I chat through ideas for recording your baby memories – the first 400 days.

 With that said, smartphones do have their limitations.